thedava/dod-lite/docs/04-Adapters.md

 ### Fallback

 The `FallbackAdapter` allows you to use two adapters at the same time.
 The primary adapter is used for all reads.
 If a read fails, the secondary adapter is used instead.
 The primary adapter will be updated if configured to do so.
+Can be used with the `MemoryAdapter` and a slower adapter like the `FileAdapter` to speed up reads.

 ```php
 // Store data in files but use a memory adapter for faster reads